bowst/bowst-boilerpl8/README.md

 ##2) Settings

 1. Configure your local site for development.
 Follow the steps starting on slide #11 in [JP's excellent Drupal 8 Theming slide presentation](https://docs.google.com/presentation/d/1u7NJGbNs55ryeOWRFyQn4oxG5frO3D8AqsSU7Dh1uv0/edit#slide=id.g1334fac1c2_0_129).
+2. Add a .gitignore file in the root of your project that includes the following: sites/site-name.dd (ONLY if this is a non-Acquia site) sites/default/settings.*.php sites/default/files/config* sites/default/files/*
+.idea
+.DS_Store
+3. In your .gitattributes file, add the following for your font-awesome files at the bottom to load properly (if they still don't load properly, delete and re-install the font-awesome node package):
+*.otf binary
+*.eot binary
+*.svg binary
+*.ttf binary
+*.woff binary
+*.woff2 binary

 ##3) Rename and Replace